About Responses in Progress

 - Start Time: The date and time the respondent first clicked on the survey link.

 - Last Activity: The date and time the respondent last switched pages in the survey.

 - Expires: The last date and time the respondent will be able to access the survey if they don’t open their survey link again.

-Qtip: To learn more about where this expiration date comes from, view our Partial Completion page.
+Qtip: To learn more about where this expiration date comes from, view our Incomplete Survey Responses page.

 - Last Question: The last question the respondent answered.

 - Progress: The percentage of survey questions the respondent has covered thus far.